PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 an arbitrary `TickCircuit` as its input: that would discard patch ownership, structured arrays, logical gate boundaries, and qubit lifetime information.

-## Resolved instruction program and authoritative backend route
+## Resolved instruction program and physical backend routes

 Rendering each instruction independently into Guppy and TickCircuit would recreate the semantic drift that already exists between the memory and transversal generators.
-The authoritative route should instead follow the program PECOS actually compiles and executes:
+Both backends should instead consume a shared, Rust-owned physical realization assembled from the selected instruction plans:

 ```text
 InstrProgram